Coventry University: Rankings

-Nationally, Coventry is ranked 13th by The Guardian University league tables 2019, 44th by The Times and Sunday Times University Guide 2019 and 53rd by The Complete University Guide 2020.
-Internationally, Coventry is ranked within the top 531–540 universities in the world by the 2020 QS World University Rankings.
+Nationally, Coventry is ranked 38th by The Guardian University league tables 2023, 44th by The Times and Sunday Times University Guide 2023 and 53rd by The Complete University Guide 2023.
+Internationally, Coventry is ranked within the top 601–650 universities in the world by the 2020 QS World University Rankings.

 Subject strengths in The Complete University Guide 2020 rankings include Food Science (7th), Hospitality, Leisure, Recreation and Tourism (13th) and Drama, Dance and Cinematics (20th).

 The Guardian 2015 rankings include Architecture (16th), Building and Town and Country Planning (7th), Design & Crafts (15th), Drama & Dance (19th), Mechanical Engineering (19th), Film Production and Photography (1st), Hospitality, Event Management and Tourism (5th), Mathematics (19th), Media & Film Studies (12th), Nursing and Midwifery (9th) and Social Work (10th).
+In 2023, Guardian ranks its International Relations (7th) overall best in the UK.

 A 2008 RAE ranking of UK Psychology programs ranked Coventry 73rd, which is near the bottom of all UK universities, and a 2014 REF study ranked the overall quality of Coventry's Psychology, Psychiatry, and Neuroscience programs 45th out of 82 UK universities, placing it in the bottom half.

 The People & Planet Green League 2013, a UK ranking based on environmental and ethical performance, placed Coventry 43rd, gaining a 'First Class' rating.
 According to the 2013 National Student Survey, 90% of Coventry University students were satisfied with their course.

-In 2017, the University gained a Gold in the Government's Teaching Excellence Framework.
+In 2017, the university gained a Gold in the Government's Teaching Excellence Framework and maintained the rating in 2023.